State Police continue to search for missing kayaker

-Stata Police announced they are looking for a missing man near Canadarago Lake.
+Stata Police announced they are looking for a missing out-of-state man near Canadarago Lake.

 According to a media release, State Police at Richfield Springs responded to Canadarago Lake boat launch for a report of a missing kayaker on Saturday, Oct.
 22. Frederick Mayock, 47, of Springfield, Massachusetts, was last seen assembling a kayak at approximately 12:30 p.m., his kayak and other items were later found unoccupied, the release said.